tastewar/BusStop/ReadMe.txt

 Cancel Alerts when they stop showing up, even if not expired!
 On startup, sometimes hit watchdog reboot loop?
-Maybe change date time scroll to Date, then Time, then rest of sequence Keep track of stats and allow for a button to be pressed to display them.
-Track power-ups, resets, etc. in NV storage??
+Maybe change date time scroll to Date, then Time, then rest of sequence Track power-ups, resets, etc. in NV storage??
-Switch to faster baud rate and flow control on.

 Enclosure
 =========